Skip to Content

 VA Loans

-You typically need to be a veteran or active service member to be eligible for a VA loan, but qualified borrowers can use the program to purchase a home with 0% down.
-Also, VA interest rates are generally lower than comparable conventional mortgages.
+You typically need to be a veteran, active service member, or eligible spouse to qualify for a 0% down VA loan.
+VA interest rates are generally lower than comparable conventional mortgages.

-VA loans do not require mortgage insurance or charge a similar ongoing fee.
-Most borrowers pay a funding fee at closing but are free from monthly mortgage insurance premiums.
+VA loans do not require mortgage insurance; however, most borrowers pay a funding fee at closing.

 USDA Loans

 USDA loans are available for buyers purchasing property in rural or low-density suburban areas.
 These loans let you buy a home with no money down and a subsidized interest rate.
-Unlike the other types of loans we've covered, USDA mortgages have a maximum income limit, which varies based on your area and the number of people in your household.
+USDA mortgages have a maximum income limit, which varies based on your area and the number of people in your household.

 Frequently Asked Questions: Conventional Loan Down Payments